dhh1128/codecraft.co/why.md

 slug: why
 redirect_from:
   - /2013/01/30/why
+comments:
+  - author: Rick
+    date: 2013-01-31 00:47:10
+    comment: >
+      Great insight here, Daniel.
+This is definitely a challenge worthy of taking to heart.
+I'm glad to have a person with your mix of talents working where you do.
+For me personally, the "why" for what I do (or what I aspire to do) has not emerged as clearly or as easily as I would have liked, but I definitely appreciate the way you've expressed it.
+I can relate to having a strong desire to contribute to something that I deem truly worthwhile to humanity.
+I would add that this is a process, and assert that seeking our motivations and then occasionally going back to analyze and reevaluate them is an important exercise as we learn and develop.
+  - author: Daniel Hardman
+    date: 2013-01-31 08:13:10
+    comment: >
+      Thanks for the thoughtful comment, Rick.
+I think you've said something important about "start with why" being a process.
+We learn more about ourselves as life goes by, and if we're tuned in to that sort of discovery, it can lead us to question and refine our why.
+Having to wrestle with it is a sign that we're being thoughtful and honest; I mistrust easy answers.
+Hopefully I'll still be thinking carefully about this topic in a few years, and maybe I'll have a better answer. :-)
+  - author: Trev Harmon
+    date: 2013-02-03 22:46:13
+    comment: >
+      Daniel,

+      For me, this has been an interesting one.
+As you mentioned, the book is by no means perfect, but I've found the ideas resonating more than many of my other business books.
+Tossing the ideas around has proved interesting, and I've learned a few things.

+      -- Verbalizing the why can be quite difficult.
+      -- One really needs to have the why first; retrofitting it doesn't really work.
+      -- The interaction between our why, other people's whys and organizational whys have a lot more effect than I'd previously realized.
+      -- Attempting to espouse two different whys creates text-book cognitive dissonance (http://en.wikipedia.org/wiki/Cognitive_dissonance).

+      I think what your article caused me to ponder was the importance of the personal why.
+Most of my focus lately has been on organization whys and understanding how they relate to my own.
+Obviously, in retrospect, attempting a comparison where one thing is loosely defined is really pretty hard.
+Attempting it when both things are loosely defined is plain near impossible.
+I've been experiencing both situations recently.

+      Now I have another line of inquiry to pursue.

+      Also, thank you for back-to-back mentions.
+  - author: Daniel Hardman
+    date: 2013-02-04 08:59:44
+    comment: >
+      It was hard for me to put my own "why" into words, and I don't think I've got it completely right, yet.
+What I have here is pretty close, and I felt like it was important to make the attempt to articulate, even if I missed the center of the target a little.
+It was healthy to struggle.

+      You highlight a whole other level of this issue, which is finding a "why" for teams or larger organizations.
+I conveniently ignored that in this post, but I think it's a vital question.
+I am wondering if it's possible to discover a why after the fact.
+Do great organizations always begin with their why well understood, or can you socialize a why and build a groundswell of enthusiasm for it after the fact?
+I think many companies don't have much of a why at the forefront of their thinking, so if you have to begin already knowing it, the picture is bleak for most enterprises...
+  - author: Trev
+    date: 2013-02-04 10:30:36
+    comment: >
+      After a bit of thought on this, I've come to the conclusion it is possible to install a new why, but not retrofit.
+We've seen it a couple of times in industry--most impressively with Steve Jobs' return to Apple, though from all accounts that was done with a great deal effort and pain.

+      Here's the reasoning.
+I think it is impossible for a person or organization to exist without a why.
+If one isn't implicitly stated, a "natural" one forms.
+For enterprise, this naturally occurring why is "to make as much money as possible" or some variation thereof.
+The things with whys is they are used to make self-reinforcing decisions.
+For example, hiring decisions will be made consciously or subconsciously based on the why.
+The chosen person will exhibit the attributes preferred by the why, and will therefore reinforce the why culturally in the organization.

+      Here's the concerning thing, in our western society there are cautionary tales for those who only seek money (think how the once while name Scrooge has taken on a life of its own).
+However, those who would object to the accusation that they put money first and foremost in their lives have no problem building a human-based organization to do so.
+All organizations, even enterprise, are composed of humans with human traits and actions.
+Hence the reason an appropriate why is necessary.
+  - author: Daniel Hardman
+    date: 2013-02-04 21:17:36
+    comment: >
+      I've been reading some of the later chapters in <em>Start With Why</em>, and I'm encouraged by the story of Gordon Bethune turning around Continental Airlines.
+He seems to have tapped into a latent why that many people at the organization could buy into with all their hearts.
+It's worth noting, however, that he fired 39 of the 60 top executives when he began shaking things up--and that he was able to institute sweeping change from the top down.
+It's not clear to me how it works to do it the other way, from the ground up.
+  - author: Trev Harmon
+    date: 2013-02-04 21:44:43
+    comment: >
+      Because of the nature of the self-reinforcing decisions, I don't think it is possible for the change to work in a permanent, organization-wide manner from the ground up (save the ground-up movement changing the mind the person at the top, who then institutes it from the top down).
+At this point, I think those in the best those in the bottom and middle of an organization can do is to affect their own sphere of influence.
+If enough change is made there, then hopefully it will start to gain traction organization-wide, which conveniently takes the conversation full circle: the importance of the personal why.
+  - author: Smart Geeks Think Like Cheerleaders &laquo; Codecraft
+    date: 2013-02-05 08:57:56
+    comment: >
+      [...]
+We accept all feature requests at face value and don’t vett them thoughtfully against our why. [...]
+  - author: kareklesgrafeiou
+    date: 2013-03-07 21:04:34
+    comment: >
+      whoah this weblog is fantastic i like studying your articles.
+      Keep up the great work!
 ---
 Recently I've been digesting <a href="http://www.startwithwhy.com/Read.aspx"><em>Start With Why</em></a>, by <a class="zem_slink" title="Simon Sinek" href="http://en.wikipedia.org/wiki/Simon_Sinek" target="_blank" rel="wikipedia">Simon Sinek</a> (Another nice find, <a href="http://dld.me" target="_blank">Trev</a>!)
 For an overview, watch his <a href="http://youtu.be/qp0HIF3SfI4" target="_blank">TED talk</a>.

 <figure><img alt="" src="http://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Maslow%27s_hierarchy_of_needs.png/320px-Maslow%27s_hierarchy_of_needs.png" width="320" height="209" /><figcaption>Maslow's hierarchy of needs.
 A person's "why" can derive from any of these levels, but I think I'll be happiest if I can map mine to the top of the pyramid.</figcaption></figure>